The fluffiest blueberry ricotta muffins with streusel topping. You ca easily turn these into chocolate chip or strawberry ricotta muffins.

-You know you could actually turn these ricotta muffins into Chocolate Ricotta Muffins by just substituting the blueberries in the recipe below with dark chocolate chips, it is that easy, or chopped up strawberries for the ultimate Strawberry Ricotta Muffins.
+You know you could actually turn these blueberry ricotta muffins into Chocolate Ricotta Muffins by just making a couple of changes like substituting the blueberries in the recipe below with dark chocolate chips, and adding some chocolate to the batter.
 There are many ways you can go with this by just replacing the blueberries in the recipe.
 You could even bake this into a loaf if you wanted too, just like a banana bread, or even better in a bundt cake pan for an impressive presentation.
 Note to self: bake muffins in the bundt cake pan !

-Blueberry and Ricotta Muffins with streusel topping, not only do they look festive but they are moist, super delicious and a must have at your holiday table right next to the Cranberry Olive Oil Bread.
+Blueberry Ricotta Muffins with streusel topping, not only do they look festive but they are moist, super delicious and a must have at your holiday table right next to this Cranberry Olive Oil Bread.
 I updated the ingredients to contain coconut oil instead of canola oil, and coconut milk instead of regular cow’s milk.
 Much healthier choices but If you are worried about the coconut taste I assure you that somehow it all blends in and you won’t even be able to tell the difference.
-Feel free to substitute with melted butter If you must, in any case you can forget the pies, this year ricotta muffins are the thing to bake !
+Feel free to substitute with melted butter or extra virgin olive oil. in any case, you can forget the pies, this year blueberry ricotta muffins are the thing to bake ! ~ Florentina xo’s

 - Dry Ingredients: